EsraaSamir0/Yocto-Project-RaspberryPi4/Project.md

 ## Yocto Infotainment Project for RaspberryPi4
 This project demonstrates how to build a custom Linux-based image for Raspberry Pi 4 using the Yocto Project.
 It includes two different distributions (Infotainment & Audio), integrates Qt5 for GUI applications, and adds custom software layers for testing, audio features, and system configuration.

-Here's a step-by-step breakdown of The Project :
+Here's a step-by-step breakdown of the Project :

 ---
 ## Pre-development Stage